Banter Meaning Explained: Simple Definition, Examples, and Real-Life Usage

 But here’s the part most people miss: the same banter that feels fun and bonding to one person can feel awkward, rude, or even hurtful to another.
 That’s why banter is loved, feared, and misunderstood at the same time—and why people constantly argue about what “real banter” actually is.

-What Does Banter Mean in Simple Terms?
+What Does Banter Mean in Simple Words?

-In simple language, banter means light joking that goes back and forth, where no one feels attacked.
+In very simple language, banter means light joking that goes back and forth, where no one feels attacked.

 It’s not about being clever.